Brexit election nears as UK opposition backs early poll

 In a move that raises the chances of a rare parliamentary success for Johnson, the opposition Labour Party’s leader Jeremy Corbyn said its condition of ruling out a no-deal Brexit had been met so it would support an election.

-“We will now launch the most ambitious and radical campaign for real change our country has ever seen,” Corbyn, a veteran socialist campaigner, told his senior team, according to his office.
+“Labour will back a general election,” said Corbyn, a veteran socialist campaigner.
+“The Labour Party loves a debate but they also love the end of the debate, and this is the end of the debate: We are going out there to win.”

-Lawmakers could still bring significant changes to Johnson’s bill.
-Opposition parties are still squabbling over which day in early December is best for an election and whether to allow settled European Union citizens a vote.
+Lawmakers could bring significant changes to Johnson’s bill.
+Opposition parties are squabbling over which day in early December is best for an election and whether to allow settled European Union citizens a vote.

 Meanwhile, the legislation enacting Johnson’s Brexit deal has been put on hold, pending an election, Jacob Rees-Mogg, who oversees the government’s legislative agenda in the House of Commons, said.